mlherd/donttouchyourface/README.md

     ````

   - **2.C: Download the pre-trained model (darknet53.conv.74)**
     - darknet53.conv.74 is trained on Imagenet dataset.
-We want to use because it is better to begin with some pre-trained weights than complete random weights.
+We want to use it because it is better to begin with some pre-trained weights than complete random weights.
       - ```wget https://pjreddie.com/media/files/darknet53.conv.74```

   - **2.D: Train a model using your data set**